Deutsche Tourenwagen Masters: Background

-DTM (2000–2003)
+2000–2003

 In May 2000, the new DTM started with the traditional Hockenheimring round on the short course.
 Some cars competing in the race had no or few sponsorship decals.
 While Opel's cars could match the speed of most Mercedes cars in the 2000 season, the hastily developed Abt-Audi ended up outclassed.
 As the body shape of the TT had rather poor aerodynamic properties, Abt was allowed to use a version with a stretched wheelbase and bodyshell in later years.
 Further dispensation was also granted, such as increased rear wing height, which helped the Abt-Audi TT-R win the DTM championship in 2002 with Laurent Aïello.

-In 2002, the DTM also introduced the HANS device to increase driver safety and reduce injuries from accidents.
+In 2002, DTM also introduced the HANS device to increase driver safety and reduce injuries from accidents.

-Ups and downs for Opel

 In 2000, Manuel Reuter came second in the championship.
 After that year, no Opel driver was among the top three in the overall championship, with few podium finishes and no victories for the disappointing "lightnings".
 On the other hand, it was Opel team boss Volker Strycek who brought a new highlight to the fans, by racing a modified DTM car on the old version of the Nürburgring in 2002, 20 years after the top classes had moved to the modern Grand Prix track, and ten years after the old DTM stopped racing there.
 The Opels did not win in many of their race entries in the VLN endurance racing series, as they were mainly testing, but the speed was said to be impressive, and the fans loved it.
 However, they won the 2003 Nürburgring 24 Hours against factory efforts by Audi, who also ran a DTM-spec TT and BMW, who ran an ALMS-spec M3.

-Audi joins DTM in 2004
+2004—2006

 After their successes with the Audi R8 and the official support of the Abt-TT-Rs at the Nürburgring, Audi finally joined the DTM as a factory entrant in 2004.
 The three constructors involved decided to switch to D-segment compact executive-based saloon bodies.
 The road models used as patterns since 2004 are the Audi A4, Opel Vectra GTS and the Mercedes-Benz C-Class.
 All dimensions, like the wheelbase, are identical in order to provide equal opportunities without the actual design of the road cars having any influence.
 Audi immediately had success in 2004 with Swedish driver Mattias Ekström, now a long-time veteran of the sport, becoming a DTM series champion for the first time.